wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

 }
 ```

+> 💡 **Understanding Array Mapping**
+>
+> 1. **Loop answers**: The `map()` method iterates through the answers array, converting each string into JSX
+> 2. **Create button**: Each answer becomes its own button with a unique key for React's tracking
+> 3. **Display answer**: The answer string appears as the visible text on each button
+>
+> Array mapping is everywhere in React — any time you have a list of data that becomes a list of components, you use `map()`.
+The `key` prop helps React optimize updates by tracking which items changed, moved, or were added/removed, making your dynamic button lists performant and reliable.

 ### Step 5: Test the answer buttons

 Click a zone to open the quiz modal.

 **✓ You should see:** Four answer buttons appear in the modal with your question's answer choices!

-> 💡 **Array Mapping in React**
->
-> 1. **Map over answers**: The `map()` method transforms each item in the array
-> 2. **Create button**: Each answer string becomes a button element
-> 3. **Display answer text**: The answer text appears inside the button
->
-> Array mapping is everywhere in React — any time you have a list of data that becomes a list of components, you use `map()`.
-The key prop helps React optimize updates by tracking which items changed, moved, or were added/removed, making your dynamic button lists performant and reliable.

 <a id="making-buttons-interactive"></a>